 I came on board as a presenter in 2010.
 I love being behind the microphone being able to bring you great music, especially music from the ’60s, ’70s, 80’s and 90’s.

-Tune in on Sunday afternoons from 12 pm, you'll catch some great tunes with me On 'Michael's Golden Oldies".
+Tune in on Saturday and Sunday afternoons from 12 pm, you'll catch some great tunes with me On 'Michael's Golden Oldies".

 I have been a member of STA FM for many years and have also been on the management committee.
 To me, the Members and Presenters of STA FM are just like a big and welcoming family.